node-red/node-red-nodes/hardware/PiSrf/README.md

         7,11

+You can also set the repeat frequency of measurements - default 0.5 seconds.

 Outputs a `msg.payload` with a number representing the range in cm.

-Produces one measure every 0.5s - but only if the distance is different from the previous reading.
+Produces one measure every 0.5s (by default) - but only if the distance is different from the previous reading.

 **Note:** we are using the actual physical pin numbers on connector P1 as they are easier to locate.